rock-core/rock-and-syskit/source/integrating_functionality/interface.html.md

 only through ports.
 The properties and operations (as well as the state machine covered in [the next page](state_machine.html)) are meant to be used by a coordination layer, namely Syskit in our case.

+Documentation for an interface element should be written as a comment directly on top of the declaration.

 ### Ports
 Ports are defined with